Calebio/Calebio.github.io/_posts/2022-05-10-Encryption-in-S3.md

 **Client-Side Encryption**<br/>
 This is a case where you as a user encrypt your files before you upload them to your S3 bucket.

-Your company might have a policy where all files going into a particular bucket has to be encrypted.
-Here's to enforce encryption: <br/>

 Everytime a user uploads a file to S3, a `PUT` request is sent,